Open vs. closed mortgage: What's the difference?

 Getting a variable closed mortgage

-It’s worth noting that closed mortgages with variable rates tend to have lower pre-payment penalties than closed mortgages with fixed rates (you can learn more about how pre-payment penalties are calculated here).
+It’s worth noting that closed mortgages with variable rates tend to have lower pre-payment penalties than closed mortgages with fixed rates (here’s more on how pre-payment penalties are calculated).
 In some cases, your best option might be to take a closed mortgage with a variable rate.
 This can give you some of the lowest mortgage rates available while somewhat limiting the potential size of your pre-payment penalty, in case you need to refinance or pay off your mortgage.

 The drawback of this option is that you’ll be exposed to changes in prime mortgage rates, which could increase your regular payments throughout your mortgage term.
-This is especially important to keep in mind when interest rates are on the rise, as they have been over the last year and a half; the Bank of Canada has increased its trend-setting Overnight Lending Rate a historic 10 times between March 2022 and July 2023, bringing the benchmark cost of borrowing up to 5% from 0.25%.
+This is especially important to keep in mind when interest rates are on the rise, over the course of 2022 and much of 2023; the Bank of Canada increased its trend-setting Overnight Lending Rate a historic 10 times between March 2022 and July 2023, bringing the benchmark cost of borrowing up to 5% from 0.25%.
 As a result, someone who had a variable-rate adjustable mortgage in March 2022 has seen their rate increase by 4.75% over that timeframe.
+While it is now expected that the central bank may cut interest rates in the second half of 2024, it’s unlikely those with variable mortgage rates will see their borrowing costs come down down significantly in the near future.

 Read: Variable or fixed-rate mortgage